heprashn/azure-docs/articles/azure-vmware/deploy-arc-for-azure-vmware-solution.md

 **Is Arc supported in all the Azure VMware Solution regions?**

-Arc is supported in EastUS and WestEU regions however we are working to extend the regional support.
+Arc is supported in EastUS, WestEU, Australia East, Canada Central, UK South and Southeast Asia regions however we are working to extend the regional support.

 **How does support work?**